Aliases for NKX2-1 Gene

 GeneCards Summary for NKX2-1 Gene

 NKX2-1 (NK2 Homeobox 1) is a Protein Coding gene.
-Diseases associated with NKX2-1 include chorea, hereditary benign and choreoathetosis, hypothyroidism, and neonatal respiratory distress.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Diseases associated with NKX2-1 include Chorea, Hereditary Benign and Choreoathetosis, Hypothyroidism, And Neonatal Respiratory Distress.
+Among its related pathways are FOXA2 and FOXA3 transcription factor networks and Neuroscience.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is DLX5.

 UniProtKB/Swiss-Prot for NKX2-1 Gene